 Medicare Fraud & Medicaid Fraud – Learn About the Compensation that May Be Payable for Reporting Fraud Against the US Government

 Medicare Fraud and Medicaid Fraud are not victimless crimes.
 Each year, billions of dollars in taxpayer money is fraudulently paid to physicians, hospitals, clinics, and medical offices for medical services, prescriptions, and equipment as part of the federal government’s Medicare and Medicaid programs.
 This is your money and my money.
 Fortunately, under the False Claims Act, whistleblowers are encouraged to expose fraud through potential compensation opportunities, which ultimately serves to reduce fraud.

-As a Seattle Medicare Fraud lawyer & Medicaid Fraud attorney, I am available to represent whistleblowers not only in Seattle, but throughout the State of Washington and the United States.
+As a Seattle Medicare Fraud lawyer and Medicaid Fraud attorney, I am available to represent whistleblowers not only in Seattle, but throughout the State of Washington and the United States.
 If you do not reside in the Seattle area, I can still represent you.
-If you do reside here, but know of a fraud perpetrated against the US government or Washington State government anywhere in the country or the world, I can probably help.
+If you do reside here but know of a fraud perpetrated against the US government or Washington State government anywhere in the country or the world, I can probably help.

 While most Medicare and Medicaid claims are submitted for legitimate medical services, unfortunately a disturbingly high percentage of these Medicare and Medicaid claims are fraudulent, such as: Patients who were never seen.
 Procedures that were never performed.
 Overbilling and making intentional use of incorrect procedure codes.

 In the end, Medicare and Medicaid fraud harms all of us.
 The Medicare/Medicaid system is constrained or limited by fraud because fraudulent payments cannot otherwise be used to pay for medical treatment genuinely needed.